Connecticut Court Records

 How to Get Connecticut Bankruptcy Records

-Interested persons can visit the National Archives and Records Administrator (NARA) to view and make copies of bankruptcy records in the State of Connecticut by sending a request.
-To apply for a bankruptcy record, interested individuals must provide the following data to the National Archives and Records Administrator (NARA);
+Interested persons can visit the National Archives and Records Administration (NARA) to view and make copies of bankruptcy records in the State of Connecticut by sending a request.
+To apply for a bankruptcy record, interested individuals must provide the following data to the National Archives and Records Administration (NARA):

-- Name of the court that filed the case bankruptcy case
+- Name of the court that filed the bankruptcy case

 - Case number